 - Trim any wandering threads as you see fit.
 To prevent the fray from going further, take care not to pull or cut your line of stitching while doing so.

 Tips and Tricks

 - Denim thread may be perfect for this sewing task, depending on the color of your jeans.
-There are a few different shades from various manufacturers, but it doesn't have to be an exact match.
+There are a few different shades from various manufacturers, but it doesn't have to be an exact match to blend in well.